SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/api-gateway.md

 | fields apiName, namespace, apiId
 ```

-### Metric Rules
+### Metrics rules

-Create the following Metric Rule for the AWS API Gateway app, if not already created.
-Learn how to create a Metrics Rule [here](/docs/metrics/metric-rules-editor#create-a-metric-rule).
+Create the following metrics rule for the AWS API Gateway app, if not already created.
+To learn how to create a metrics rule, see [Metrics Rules Editor](/docs/metrics/metric-rules-editor#create-a-metric-rule).

 ```sql
 Rule name: AwsObservabilityApiGatewayApiNameEntityRule